alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-staying-in-kafirs-country.md

 lang: en
 note: true
 locale: en
-excerpt: "On the other hand, Muslims who are able to migrate to Muslim countries, yet prefer to live suppressed or servile in non-believers’ countries at the compromise of their religion are doing wrong to themselves, to their religion and to Muslims on the whole."
+summary: "On the other hand, Muslims who are able to migrate to Muslim countries, yet prefer to live suppressed or servile in non-believers’ countries at the compromise of their religion are doing wrong to themselves, to their religion and to Muslims on the whole."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz